Moneymoney122/iOS-OTA-Downgrader-Updater/README.md

 - Use it at your own risk, I am not responsible for any damage it may cause.

+- I have no idea why I made this script, and I have no idea if it is actually useful or not

 ## Dependencies for this script:

 - rsync